Is Graffiti Illegal in Minnesota?

 Graffiti art is a polarizing issue.
 Some think it is a form of artistic expression, like murals or paintings, that should be preserved or even sold in high end art galleries or public places.
 Others see it as a form of vandalism or an eyesore that must be eradicated.

 In 2016, Minneapolis’ Graffiti Abatement and Enforcement Program spent $539,420 on graffiti prevention, removal and enforcement.
 In fact, the city has a website, hotline and an app you can use to report graffiti—and, subsequently, have it removed within 20 days.

-The damage of property statute makes any kind of vandalism illegal in Minnesota.
 There are four degrees of criminal destruction of property laid out within the statute.
 Each sees increasing penalties based on the severity of the damage.